 Conflict with farmers, poaching, habitat destruction and exploitation in captive tiger farms are some of the reasons why this species is under threat.

-Help care for a wild animal and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, certificate and glossy photo.
-Plus, you'll also receive our Adopt magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.
+Help care for tigers in need with an animal adoption, and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, personalised certificate and glossy photo.
+Plus, we’ll send you our Adopt magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.

 Gopal was captured by authorities after coming into conflict with people when he was found preying on their cattle.
 Due to this conflict Gopal will never be released back to the wild.

 He now lives at Born Free’s tiger sanctuary in Bannerghatta National Park, southern India, which provides a natural forest habitat for rescued tigers in a section of the park closed to visitors.

 Your adoption will help fund Gopal’s lifetime care.

 To change to your preferred currency please use the currency option at the top of the page.
 Please note this is for display purposes only and your bank may offer a different exchange rate.